garystafford/spring-music-docker/README.md

 [Helpful Links](#spring-music-application-links)

 ### Post Update: Docker 1.12 and Filebeat
-This post and the post's example project were updated in July 2016, to reflect changes in Docker 1.12, including the use of Docker Compose's v2 YAML format, and scaling feature.
+This post, and the post's example project were updated in July 2016 to reflect changes in Docker 1.12, including the use of Docker Compose's v2 YAML format, and scaling feature.
 Presently, the project does make use Docker Swarm for scaling.
 The project was also updated to use Filebeat with ELK, as opposed to Logspout, used previously.

 ### Introduction
-In this post, we will demonstrate how to build, deploy, and host a Java Spring web application, hosted on Apache Tomcat, load-balanced by NGINX, and monitored with Filebeat and ELK, all containerized with Docker.
+In this post, we will demonstrate how to build, deploy, and host a Java Spring web application, hosted on Apache Tomcat, load-balanced by NGINX, monitored with Filebeat and ELK, and all containerized with Docker.

 We will use a sample Java Spring application, [Spring Music](https://github.com/cloudfoundry-samples/spring-music), available on GitHub from Cloud Foundry.
-Cloud Foundry's Spring Music sample record album collection application was originally designed to demonstrate the use of database services on [Cloud Foundry](http://www.cloudfoundry.com), using the [Spring Framework](http://www.springframework.org).
-Instead of Cloud Foundry, we will host the Spring Music application using Docker on VirtualBox and optionally, AWS.
+The Spring Music sample record album collection application was originally designed to demonstrate the use of database services on [Cloud Foundry](http://www.cloudfoundry.com), using the [Spring Framework](http://www.springframework.org).
+Instead of Cloud Foundry, we will host the Spring Music application locally, using Docker on VirtualBox, and optionally, AWS.

 All files necessary to build this project are stored on the `docker_v2` branch of the [garystafford/spring-music-docker](https://github.com/garystafford/spring-music-docker/tree/docker_v2) repository on GitHub.
 The Spring Music source code is stored on the `springmusic_v2` branch of the [garystafford/spring-music](https://github.com/garystafford/spring-music/tree/springmusic_v2) repository, also on GitHub.

 ![Spring Music Application](https://programmaticponderings.files.wordpress.com/2016/08/spring-music2.png)

 A few changes were necessary to the original Spring Music application to make it work for this demonstration.
 At a high-level, the changes included:
 * Modify MongoDB configuration class to work with non-local, containerized MongoDB instances
 * Add Gradle `warNoStatic` task to build WAR file without the static assets, which will be host separately in NGINX
 * Create new Gradle task, `zipStatic`, to ZIP up the application's static assets for deployment to NGINX